 Can I Pay For An Item Using An Email Address Different From That Used To Register With Luxury Travel Diary?

 Absolutely.
-We understand that users may want to use a PayPal account registered to an email address that differs from the email address used to register with Luxury Travel Diary.
-Should you do so please contact us to avoid delays registering receipt of your payment.
+We understand that users may want to use a PayPal account registered to an email address that differs from the email address used to register with Luxury Travel Diary, doing so will not affect our receipt of your payment.

 Can I Pay For Items Using A Currency Other Than GBP?